Cognizant raises forecast as discretionary spending returns

 Companies cut back on discretionary IT spending, delayed deals and signed fewer large contracts for most of last year.

-But strong quarterly results from Cognizant and its Indian rivals, Tata Consultancy Services Ltd (TCS.NS), Infosys Ltd (INFY.NS) (INFY.N) and Wipro Ltd (WIPR.NS) (WIT.N), suggest that corporate technology spending is back.
+But strong quarterly results from Cognizant and its Indian rivals, Tata Consultancy Services Ltd, Infosys Ltd and Wipro Ltd, suggest that corporate technology spending is back.

 "It feels like the good old days," Citi Research analyst Ashwin Shirvaikar wrote in a note.